PolymeshAssociation/polymesh-local/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/polymesh-local.svg)](https://npmjs.org/package/polymesh-local)
 [![License](https://img.shields.io/npm/l/polymesh-local.svg)](https://github.com/PolymathNetwork/polymesh-local/blob/master/package.json)

-Tool for managing a Polymesh development or CI Polymesh environment.
-This environment includes 3 Polymesh nodes, a Polymesh specific [SubQuery](https://subquery.network/) instance, its corresponding PostgreSQL instance and tooling-gql, a GraphQL interface to querying chain data.
+Tool for managing a Polymesh development or CI environment.
+This environment includes 3 Polymesh nodes, a Polymesh specific [SubQuery](https://subquery.network/) instance, its corresponding PostgreSQL instance and tooling-gql, a GraphQL interface to query historic chain data.

 This tool is using `docker-compose` internally.
 This means each service is a container that can be managed like a normal docker container.

 _NOTE: This package requires docker to run.
 It must be installed on the user's system beforehand_

 <!-- toc -->

 - [polymesh-local](#polymesh-local)
 - [Usage](#usage)
 - [Commands](#commands)